CarVac/MeleeConchRuleset/ruleset.md

 If any Input influences A, X, Y, Z, D-pad directions, or Start Outputs, then it may not influence any other Output. (limiting rectangle modifiers)

-If any Input influences the B Output, it may only influence other outputs as a Modifier Input. (limiting rectangle modifiers)
+If any Input influences the B Output, it may only influence other outputs as a Non-Dedicated Modifier Input. (limiting rectangle modifiers)

 If any Input influences L Digital or R Digital Outputs, it may either simultaneously actuate the corresponding Analog Trigger Output to a fixed value, or it may influence other outputs only as a Modifier Input. (limiting rectangle modifiers)